travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

      - sudo apt-get update
      - sudo apt-get install [packages list]

 The reason why travis-ci.org can afford to provide passwordless sudo is that virtual machines your test suite is executed in are snapshotted and rolled back to their pristine state after each build.

+Please note that passwordless sudo availability does not mean that you need to use sudo for (most of) other operations.
+It also does not mean that Travis CI builders execute operations as root.

+### Using 3rd-party PPAs

+If you need a native dependency that is not available from the official Ubuntu repositories, possibly there are [3rd-party PPAs](https://launchpad.net/ubuntu/+ppas)
+(personal package archives) that you can use: they need to provide packages for 32-bit Ubuntu 11.04 and 11.10.

+More on PPAs [in this article](http://www.makeuseof.com/tag/ubuntu-ppa-technology-explained/), search for [available PPAs on Launchpad](https://launchpad.net/ubuntu/+ppas).

 ## Build Timeouts